-The 20 warm and homely stone cottages are pitched on a hillside amidst beautiful olive groves.
-Each has a wooden beamed ceiling, terracotta tile floor and traditional Cretan furniture - mainly wooden, with simple one-colour fabrics.
-Outside, you'll find a small seating area looking out beyond the olive groves to the mountains.
-Honeysuckle, bougainvillea, roses and vines adds to the feeling of privacy.
+The 22 warm and homely stone cottages are pitched on a hillside amidst beautiful olive groves.
+Each has a wooden beamed ceiling, terracotta tile floor and traditional Cretan furniture with prettily coloured fabrics.
+Outside, among honeysuckle, bougainvillea, roses and vines, you'll find a seating area looking out past olive groves to the mountains; some cottages have their own plunge pool too.

 - Safe box

 One of the highlights of staying at Eleonas is the food, prepared from mostly home-grown produce.
 Meals are served at the central taverna, which is popular with Greeks from across the island, and a 5-minute walk from the furthest cottage.
 You can either eat inside by the log fire, or out front on the stone terrace surrounded by geraniums, with mint scenting the air, and cats idling in the sun.

 Breakfast is an impressive buffet spread: freshly squeezed orange juice, homemade yoghurt and cheeses, various types of homemade pita, fritule, freshly made bread, cakes and biscuits, local honey, and homemade jam and marmalade.

 Lunch and dinner menus feature authentic Cretan cuisine, and you can have full meals or snacky options.
 We had delicious katsohiri (homemade goat's cheese), followed by a rich kokkinisto (cockerel stewed in red wine and baby onions), and finished with a small carafe of raki.